DGT41/dart_tonconnect_plus/README.md

 `TonPaymentStatus.Wallets_loaded`

-`TonConnectManager` loaded supported TON wallets list.
+Supported TON wallets list is loaded.
 Now you are able to offer them to connect.

 `TonPaymentStatus.UniversalLink_generated`